aws-powertools/powertools-lambda-typescript/docs/core/logger.md

         logger.info('This is a log with an extra variable', { data: myImportantVariable });

-        // You can also pass multiple parameters logger.info('This is a log with 2 extra variables', { data: myImportantVariable },
+        // You can also pass multiple parameters logger.info('This is a log with 3 extra objects', { data: myImportantVariable },
-            { correlationIds: { myCustomCorrelationId: 'foo-bar-baz' } }
+            { correlationIds: { myCustomCorrelationId: 'foo-bar-baz' } },
+            { lambdaEvent: _event }
         );

         // Simply pass a string for logging additional data